 It seems that the Vuze XR will have an app that can do more than just stitch and view your video.
 Adding filters and animations into your video is pretty neat, and other sections of the video suggest you’ll be able to edit your 360 footage into a flat video – but again this is not confirmed.

 Vuze also released the following statement about the App and Desktop software, which will be freely available upon release:

 “The Vuze XR Mobile App: For iOS and Android, which provides remote camera control over Wi-Fi, photo and video preview, editing, and the ability to upload to social media, as well live streaming.
 Additionally, the app features stabilization control, photo and video filters, virtual stickers, the ability to add text, color adjustments and the “Directors Cut” mode with Track and Follow object viewpoint adjustment, Little Planet like effects, fly in/out effects and more.

 Desktop Editing Software: For Mac and Windows, it supports basic and advanced editing and stitching functions for VR180 and 360° content, including live streaming in both VR180 and 360°, as well as sharing directly to social media channels.

 Accessories: Tripod and underwater cases for 360° and VR180.”

 Should you be excited?

 I am!
 This is the first 360 camera of the year that I’m truly exited about.
 If the video quality can match up to other 5K 360 cameras then it should be one of the best 360 cameras for video ever!
-The price tag is also very reasonable, but this is yet to be 100% confirmed so don’t get your credit card out just yet!
+The price tag is also very reasonable in comparison to other 5K cameras.

 The Vuze XR is set to be released in Q4 2018.
 I’ve been promised a unit before then to test and review, so stay tuned if you are interested in hearing more about the Vuze XR